Numerical evaluation of the exact post-Newtonian parameters in Brans-Dicke and entangled relativity theories: Exact Post-Newtonian parameters in Bergmann-Wagoner-Nordtvedt theory

+They are \textit{exact} in the sense that they correspond to the Taylor expansion of the exact exterior metric of a compact body, see Eqs. (\ref{eq:JNW_JF}-\ref{eq:BC1}), whereas standard post-Newtonian parameters are derived by assuming that the stress-energy tensor satisfies the usual perturbative post-Newtonian condition on matter fields, namely $T^{\alpha \beta}=\mathcal{O}(c^2,c^1,c^0)$---see \cite{fienga:2024lr} and references therein.
+Therefore, exact post-Newtonian parameters generalize the standard post-Newtonian parameters to non-perturbative regimes.

-The issue with exact parameters in equations (\ref{eq:exact_param}-\ref{eq:exact_param_theta}) is that one needs to know the internal structure of the star---through $\rho, \, p_{\parallel}$ and $p_{\perp}$---as well as the internal metric---through $A$ and $B$---in order to evaluate it.
-In what follows, we will show how to obtain it numerically by solving the Tolman-Oppeheimer-Volkoff equations.
+However, whereas standard post-Newtonian parameters are independent of the internal structure of bodies and depend solely on the theory under consideration, exact post-Newtonian parameters depend explicitly on the internal structure.
+Indeed, the issue with the exact parameters in equations (\ref{eq:exact_param}-\ref{eq:exact_param_theta}) is that one needs to know the internal structure of the star---through $\rho, \, p_{\parallel}$ and $p_{\perp}$---as well as the internal metric---through $A$ and $B$---in order to evaluate them.

+The independence of standard post-Newtonian parameters from the internal structure of bodies only comes from the approximate assumption that leads to their derivation, namely that $T^{\alpha \beta}=\mathcal{O}(c^2,c^1,c^0)$.
+In particular, in the limit where this assumption becomes valid---as in the Solar System \cite{fienga:2024lr}, for instance---the exact post-Newtonian parameters reduce to the standard ones, and their independence from the internal structure becomes manifest within this approximation---as one can check from Eqs. (\ref{eq:exact_param_theta}).\\

+In what follows, we show how to evaluate the exact post-Newtonian parameters numerically by solving the Tolman-Oppeheimer-Volkoff equations.